 - I was impressed with how these feel when running – a nice middle ground that’s not too firm, yet not overly springy as well.
 It’s a nice middle-ground cushioning that seems capable of holding up to impact.

 You will also notice the thicker outsole in the picture above – making it more of a figure 8 than I expected.
 It’s definitely roomy and those with wider feet may appreciate this more than those that prefer a narrower structure.
 There is of space for flexibility inside the Tree Dashers, but if you prefer/need a really tight shoe – you may find there’s a little bit too much room for an ideal fit.
+The rounded laces, coupled with the upper, also made finding a truly secure fit a bit of a challenge as well.

 - Eucalyptus Fiber Upper